andreaskielkopf/BackSnap/readme.md

 # BackSnap:
 The Java program BackSnap backs up ALL snapshots from a specified directory to another directory on a backup medium.
 To do this, it uses **btrfs send** and **btrfs receive**.
-You can use backsnap without any configuration as cli-programm, or you can create your configuration in /etc/backsnap.d/*.conf .
-Working with konfiguration in /etc is way faster ;-)
+You can use backsnap without any configuration as cli-programm, or you can create your configuration in `/etc/backsnap.d/*.conf` .
+Working with configfiles in /etc is way faster ;-)

+### With configuration in `/etc/backsnap.d/`
+You only need to start backsnap in a terminal.
+It will look for configuration and flags in `/etc/backsnap.d/` In a terminal: `sudo backsnap -gc -v=5 -a=5`
+This is **way faster** then calling backsnap for each pc or subvolume, because the backup-disk will only be mounted once.

+### Without configuration
 ##### Source (snapshots)
 The 1st passed parameter points to the **SOURCE path** where the snapshots are reachable by Snapper.
 Snapper creates all snapshots in directories with ascending numbering.
 The actual snapshot there is simply called "snapshot".